maehr/awesome-digital-history/README.md

 - [Marxist Internet Archive](https://www.marxists.org/) - Everything you ever wanted to know about Marx (and other important socialists).
 - [e-codices](http://e-codices.ch/) - Virtual manuscript library of Switzerland containing 2297 manuscripts from 92 different collections.
 - [Digithek](https://www.digithek.ch/de/) - A collection of digital finding aids.
+- [Rijksstudio](https://www.rijksmuseum.nl/en/rijksstudio/) - Browse 667,894 works of art of the Rijksmuseum.

 ## Data and Statistics